 See how well you suit this job in Career Planner.

-Northern Ireland has its Fisheries Conservancy Board, which is sponsored by the Department of Culture, Arts and Leisure and is responsible for inland fisheries.
-The marine fisheries are regulated by the Foyle Fisheries Commission (Loughs Agency ) within the Department of Agriculture and Rural Development for Northern Ireland (DARDNI) .
+In Northern Ireland inland fisheries are the responsibility of the Department of Culture, Arts and Leisure .
+The marine fisheries are regulated by the Department of Agriculture and Rural Development for Northern Ireland (DARDNI) , through its agencies in the Fisheries Division.

 Other employing organisations include:

-There may also be short-term openings in developing countries where fish is an important part of the population's diet.
-Schemes are run by volunteer programmes such as Voluntary Service Overseas (VSO) .
+There may be short-term openings in developing countries where fish is an important part of the population's diet.
+Schemes are run by volunteer programmes such as Voluntary Service Overseas (VSO).

-Useful employment information can be found in the industry magazines, details of which can be found on the Total Fishing website.
+Useful employment information can be found in industry magazines, details of which can be found at Total Fishing .
 Some trade and producer websites list vacancies and contacting employers speculatively can be productive.

 Recruitment agencies and jobcentres sometimes handle vacancies in relevant areas.
-The Recruitment & Employment Confederation (REC) holds a searchable database of recruitment agencies.
+A searchable database of recruitment agencies can be found at the Recruitment & Employment Confederation (REC) .

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.